 Mesmerized.
-That's how I felt, watching Under the Skin: a strange, highly original science fiction film from 2013 by the British director Jonathan Glazer (known for his crime thriller Sexy Beast and the family drama Birth).
+That's how I felt, last summer, when I first watched Under the Skin: a strange, highly original and visually stunning 2013 science fiction mystery, directed by the versatile English filmmaker Jonathan Glazer (known for his 2000 crime thriller Sexy Beast and his 2004 family drama Birth).

-From the onset, starting with the galactic opening shots, which suggest that extraterrestrial forces arrive on Earth, I got the feeling that I was witnessing something special.
+From the onset of Under the Skin, starting with the galactic opening shots which suggest that extraterrestrial forces arrive on Earth, I got the feeling that I was witnessing something very special.
 Something of a dark, fragile depth, rarely seen in an industry that's preoccupied with box-office returns.

 Mysterious and seductive